factory-x-contributions/mx-port-demo-node-red/README.md

    On top of this, the integration stack can be extended by other applications.
-   However, Node-RED is not needed for that because relevant softwares like AAS servers and connectors (EDC Connector and variants) can integrate HTTP APIs as data sources out of the box (only configuration required).
+   However, Node-RED is not needed for that because relevant softwares like AAS servers and connectors (EDC Connector and variants) come with their own tools for integrating HTTP APIs as data sources (only configuration required).

 If you need help with running this project in Node-RED, read the section